justinhj/astar-algorithm-cpp/README.md

 Commercial Use
 ==============

-This software has been used in several widely distributed video games, as well as industrial and academic projects.
-Should you decide to ship this code in a commercial product, or wish to show your appreciation, I ask that you contact me just to let me know.
-I would also greatly appreciate it if you could contribute to Unicef, a charity which helps children worldwide. http://www.unicef.org/
+This software has been used in AAA video games and is well tested in the wild.
+Please let me know if you use this code in you games, studies or hobby projects.

+If you feel the need to pay money for this code, it is not required by the license, but you could contribute to Unicef, a charity which helps children worldwide,  http://www.unicef.org/ that would be awesome.

 If you wish to be added to the list of known products using the code please contact me.